-In the integrals over $k$ in \eqref{energyshift3d} and \eqref{energyshift1d}, all values of $k$ should be in principle included.
-However, only a much smaller range of $k$ gives in our case a significant contribution.
+In the integrals over $k$ in \eqref{energyshift3d} and \eqref{energyshift1d}, all values of $k$ should in principle be included.
+However, only a much smaller range of $k$ gives a significant contribution in our case.
 The density of states vanishes inside the gap (that is for photon frequencies between $\omega_\ell$ and $\omega_u$), while it diverges just outside both edges of the gap \cite{Lodahl-Mahmoodian15,John-Wang90}.
-If the atomic frequency $\omega_a$ is inside the gap, $\omega_\ell < \wa < \omega_u$, and very close to its lower edge $\omega_\ell$ ($\wa - \omega_\ell \ll \Delta \omega = \omega_u - \omega_\ell$), the modes above the gap give a quite smaller contribution to the integrals compared with the modes below the gap.
-This because of both a near-resonance effect and the large density of states for the modes just below the gap.
-Moreover, low-frequency modes can also give a relevant contribution at large distances between the atoms, exactly as in dispersion interactions \cite{Compagno-Passante-Persico95}.
-This can be also verified by a direct comparison between the contribution of field modes with $0 \leq k \leq k_0$ and the contribution of modes in some frequency range just above $k_0$, for example $k_0 \leq k \leq 3k_0/2$, that is half range between the first and the second gap of the photonic crystal, respectively at $k_0=\pi /L$ and $2k_0$, $L$ being the periodicity of the crystal (with the assumption of a quadratic dispersion relation \eqref{dispersionrelation-lII} above the first gap).
+If the atomic frequency $\omega_a$ is inside the gap, $\omega_\ell < \wa < \omega_u$, and very close to its lower edge $\omega_\ell$ ($\wa - \omega_\ell \ll \Delta \omega = \omega_u - \omega_\ell$) as shown in Fig. \ref{Fig:1}, the modes above the gap give a quite smaller contribution to the integrals compared to the modes below the gap.
+This is due to both the near-resonance effect and the large density of states for the modes just below the gap.
+Moreover, low-frequency modes can give a relevant contribution at large distances between the atoms, exactly as in dispersion interactions \cite{Salam08,Compagno-Passante-Persico95}.
+These arguments can be also verified by a direct comparison between the contribution of field modes with $0 \leq k \leq k_0$ (first Brillouin zone) and the contribution of modes in some frequency range above $k_0$.
+In our calculations we choose the range $k_0 \leq k \leq 3k_0/2$, where the upper extreme is half way between the first and the second gap of the photonic crystal, with the assumption of the quadratic dispersion relation \eqref{dispersionrelation-lII} above the first gap.